What Is Auto Insurance, And How Does It Work? (2025)

 1. Determine the Amount of Insurance You Need

 If you have a new vehicle or purchased one with a loan, you may want to get collision and comprehensive coverage along with the basic state requirements.
-However, if you have an older vehicle, you might be able to forgo this coverage.
+However, if you are retired and own an older vehicle, you might be able to forgo this coverage, which could help reduce your insurance costs

 2. Provide Your Personal and Driving Information